pmarreck/fractional-lua/README.md

 # Fractional-Lua: Arbitrary Precision Fractional Number Library

-A high-performance, arbitrary precision fractional number library implemented in MoonScript/Lua, designed for financial calculations requiring exact precision.
+A high-performance, arbitrary precision fractional number library implemented in MoonScript/Yuescript/Lua, designed for financial calculations requiring exact precision.

+## Author's Note

+It's been incredibly enjoyable to discover and work with better syntaxes for what is arguably the fastest non-compiled scripting language available (LuaJIT - seriously underrated!).
+I'm exploring its use not only as a substitute for my many gnarly bash shell scripts but also for backend financial calculations and speculation through the GMP library and my creation of the Fractional and Bignum classes.
+These enable hyper-accurate yet still extremely fast financial calculations without requiring a compile step every time.
+The combination of LuaJIT's performance with the elegant syntax of MoonScript/Yuescript creates a powerful toolkit for rapid development of high-performance applications.

 ## Features